DURATION

 - Waterproof trousers for hiking (recommended for early/late season departures)

-- Walking poles (optional, lightweight and collapsible)
+- Walking poles (recommended, lightweight and collapsible)

 Payable Before Departure